-Any Student Caught Cheating Will Be Given A Zero On That Assignment Or Test.
+Any student caught cheating will be given a zero on that assignment or test.
 This includes copying from the internet and copying the work of another student.
 Any subsequent cheating will result in an "F" for this course, and the matter will be referred to the Vice-president of Students.
-If you leave class during a test you cannot come back in to finish the test.
+Do not leave the class during a test or you will not be allowed to finish the test.